mamontime/fnf-utau-voicebanks/README.md

 if ur using the fnf utaus for anything, plz credit me with the name mamon/sebastian, this github link, and my socials (twitter.com/mamonksnk, mamondebeste on youtube)

-ash, bluskys, jghost, and minishoey are from bob and bosip in the background week by amoraltra and the bob and bosip team
+ash, bluskys, jghost, and minishoey are from bob and bosip in the background week by amoraltra and the bob and bosip team. amor voicebanks for EIOU samples are from his stream videos.

 shaggy rogers is from the shaggy mod by srperez